codingforpleasure/customized-workspace/Ubuntu/useful-resources/nlp.md

 The main disadvantages of **Word2Vec** and **GloVe** embedding is that they are unable to **encode unknown or out-of-vocabulary words**.

 Word2Vec which feeds whole words into the neural network, FastText first breaks the words into several sub-words (or n-grams) and then feed them into the neural network.

+* Starts with word representations that are averaged into text representation and feed them to a linear classifier (multinomial logistic regression).

 * Hierarchial Softmax: Based on Huffman Coding Tree Used to reduce computational complexity O(kh) to O(hlog(k)), where k is the number of classes and h is dimension of text representation.